hawthornbunny/techie-alt-hunt/README.md

 Solution: The blog post linked to [whatif.themajortechie.com][], and the fragment was in an HTML comment in the page source.

+As an aside, since this fragment is the first in the file, we can get a little information ahead of time by decoding the Intel HEX content - even though we don't have the rest of the file, this still gives us the file header.
+Doing so reveals what looks like a zip file containing a JPEG image named `the_reddest_herring.jpg`.
+Presumably (and assuming that the reference to red herrings is a misdirection), this JPEG contains the name of the alt account.
+We won't be able to unzip the data until we have all the fragments, however.

 ### Fragment C2 (P41)
 * Chronological index: 2
 * Positional index: 41